Curriculum-based Sample Efficient Reinforcement Learning for Robust Stabilization of a Quadrotor: Testing of the curriculum-trained RL policy

 In Figure \ref{fig:robust_stabilization_variables}, we plot the evolution of the Quadrotor's position, orientation, linear velocity, and angular velocity from all 30 initial conditions.
 In most cases, the policy successfully negates the effect of non-zero initial linear and angular velocities and drives the Quadrotor to the target in less than five seconds, with smooth and safe transients.
-However, in five tests where the initial velocity was excessively high or oriented opposite to the target, the drone exhibited complex and large transients, bringing the Quadrotor close to the ground, before driving it to the target configuration.
+However, in five tests where the initial velocity was excessively high or the quadrotor was oriented away from the target, the drone exhibited complex and large transients, bringing the Quadrotor close to the ground, before driving it to the target configuration.
 In all 30 tests, the curriculum-trained policy consistently guided the drone to the target position with high accuracy, thus achieving robust stabilization of the Quadrotor from a diverse set of initial conditions.
-Figure \ref{fig:rpms} presents the motor RPMs generated by the curriculum-trained policy for three representative initial conditions from the regions A, B and C.
+Figure \ref{fig:rpms} presents the motor RPMs generated by the curriculum-trained policy for three representative initial conditions from regions A, B, and C. In all three cases, the RPMs of all motors reach the steady-state hover RPMs.

-\textbf{Disturbance rejection:} During a 40-second test run, the drone was subjected to external disturbances, to assess its ability to recover and maintain stability at the target position.
-Figure \ref{fig:disturbance_rejection} demonstrates that the policy successfully recovers from disturbances and returns to the desired position and attitude within approximately three seconds of the disturbances being introduced.
-The disturbances were applied manually by pushing the drone from its stable position at the target location, using the feature provided by Gym-PyBullet-Drones training and simulation framework.